 The total support cost per full-time equivalent student (FTES) includes the expenditures for current operations, including payments made to students in the form of financial aid, and all fully reimbursed programs contained in state appropriations.
 The average support cost is determined by dividing the total cost by the number of FTES.
-The total CSU 2013/14 budget amounts were \$2,330,500,000 from state General Fund (GF) appropriations (not including capital outlay funding) and before adding \$16.3 million CalPERS retirement adjustment, \$1,539,029,000 from tuition fee revenue and after tuition fee discounts (forgone revenue), and \$408,305,000 from other fee revenues for a total of \$4,277,834,000.
-The number of 2013/14 FTES is 336,510 resident target and 14,328 non-resident students for a total of 350,838 FTES.
+The total CSU 2014/15 budget amounts were \$2,399,439,000 from state General Fund (GF) appropriations (not including GF debt service) and before adding \$71.1 million CalPERS retirement adjustment, \$1,592,256,000 from tuition fee revenue and after tuition fee discounts (forgone revenue), and \$453,018,000 from other fee revenues for a total of \$4,444,713,000.
+The 2014/15 resident FTES target is 346,050 and the nonresident FTES based on past-year actual is 15,568 for a total of 361,618 FTES.
 The GF appropriation is applicable to resident students only whereas fee revenues are collected from resident and nonresident students.
-FTES is determined by dividing the total academic student load by 15 units per term (the figure used here to define a full-time student's academic load).
+FTES is determined by dividing the total academic student load (e.g. 15 units per semester) (the figure used here to define a full-time student's academic load).